Financialization and development policies: Critical perspectives on new financial circuits for international development projects

 12-14 September 2018, Universität Hamburg, Germany

 Conveners: Eve Chiapello (EHESS Paris) and Anita Engels (Universität Hamburg)

-This conference aims at assembling sociological, socio-historical and institutional analyses of these changes in the financing circuits and methods of international development aid over the last decades.
-We are particularly interested in empirical analyses of the changing role of financial actors, tools, innovations and practices in international development.
+The conference aimed at assembling sociological, socio-historical and institutional analyses of these changes in the financing circuits and methods of international development aid over the last decades.
+A particular focus was put on empirical analyses of the changing role of financial actors, tools, innovations and practices in international development.